Your Skin – Why You Should Never Take It For Granted – Part I

 A report by the World Health Organisation (WHO) in 2011, showed that about 77% of Nigerians use skin lightening products (creams, lotions or soaps).

-Most times, skin lightening is associated with women but men also engage in this practice.
+Skin lightening is often associated with women, but men also engage in this practice.

 In 2004, a survey done at the LASUTH (Lagos University Teaching Hospital) skin clinic on patients above the age of 16 years revealed that:

 Some women have reportedly tried these creams on their babies.
-This is dangerous and could potentially lead to kidney damage or the death of the child.
+This is dangerous and could lead to kidney damage or the child’s death.

 Earlier this year, Ghana’s Food and Drugs Authority condemned the use of Glutathione-containing pills by pregnant women to lighten the skin of their unborn babies as this has led to a rise in the number of babies born with birth defects.